 Small and medium-sized enterprises (SMEs) in the United Kingdom are targets of frequent cyberattacks.
 According to a report by the Federation of Small Businesses (FSB), UK SMEs face more than 10,000 cyberattacks every day.
 UK SMEs regularly fall victim to attacks ranging from phishing, malware, and ransomware.
 Malicious phishing emails claim the highest number of victims while ransomware attacks are the most financially damaging.

 The shift to home working during the pandemic has led to a rise in cyberattacks targeting UK SMEs.
 The ongoing Covid-19 pandemic has forced most employers to implement a work from home policy to eliminate the spread of the virus.
 Many people who are working from home have not applied the same security on their home networks that would be in place at a work environment, and cybercriminals are taking advantage of that fact.

 Cyberattacks Facing UK SMEs

 A cyberattack can have devastating effects on small businesses.
-Cyberattacks cost UK businesses an estimated £4.5bn every year, with individual attacks setting back UK SMEs £1,300 on average.
+According to Sapphire, cyberattacks cost UK businesses an estimated £4.5bn every year, with individual attacks setting back UK SMEs £1,300 on average.
 Cyberattacks are expensive, and that’s why UK SMEs need to take adequate measures to reduce the risk of a successful attack.
 To effectively defend themselves, businesses need to be familiar with the wide range of cyberthreats out there.
 Here are the most common cyberattacks facing UK SMEs.